KhaledAlhamad/EastStore/README.md

 - **Add product to cart** As a user I can add product to cart
 - **remove product from cart** As a user I can remove product from cart
 - **update product quantity** As a user I can update product quantity
+- **Checkout** As a user I can compelete purchase and buy products from the store
 - **View Products** As a user I want to see the products in the store
-- **Edit User** As a user I can edit my profile, add or substract exit points